MicroEJ/How-To/FoundationLibrary-Get-Started/README.md

 # Advanced Configuration

-Configure MicroEJ SDK for day to day developments, for taking Implementation project sources prior to Platform Implementation:
+Configure MicroEJ SDK for using Implementation project sources before the Platform Implementation:

 * Select **Window > Preferences > MicroEJ > Settings**
 * Check **Resolve Foundation Library in workspace**

-This avoid to rebuild the Foundation Library implementation and the Platform each time the implementation code changes.
+This avoids to rebuild the Foundation Library implementation and the Platform each time the implementation code changes.

 # Further Reading